akka/akka/akka-docs/rst/project/migration-guide-2.4.x-2.5.x.rst

 Akka Typed
 ==========

-With the new term :ref:`may-change <may change>` we will no longer have a different artifact for modules that are not stable, and ``akka-typed-experimental`` has therefore been renamed to ``akka-typed``.
+With the new term :ref:`may change <may-change>` we will no longer have a different artifact for modules that are not stable, and ``akka-typed-experimental`` has therefore been renamed to ``akka-typed``.
 Note that it is still promoted to a stable module.